Local Restaurant Owners React To New Law Allowing Alcohol To-Go Orders

 No matter what the rules are, English says he’s ready to serve more drink options to customers.

-“A lot of places didn’t make it through the pandemic, so the fact that we are still open and there’s a light at the end of the tunnel, I think is the most important part,” said English.MORE NEWS: FDA Approves Kids 12-15 For Pfizer Vaccine, Some Parents Remain Apprehensive
+“A lot of places didn’t make it through the pandemic, so the fact that we are still open and there’s a light at the end of the tunnel, I think is the most important part,” said English.MORE NEWS: Supreme Court Takes Up Major Abortion Case Next Term That Could Limit Roe v.
+Wade